 Does the budget realistically represent the true cost of operating?

 Budgets are fantastic sources for business owners, but they are often misused.
 A budget should never stand alone; it should always be compared to actual reports.
 Budget-to-actual reports can be formatted to show a “budget variance” –that is, they can show the severity at which the budget differs from the actual performance of the company.
 Executives can use this information to determine when to take action or when a budget needs to be altered.

 Should we be concerned about fraud?

-Financial reports can reveal much about the company’s performance, and the trends can often uncover instances of fraud.
+Seeing financial trends in reports can reveal much about the company’s performance, and the trends can often uncover instances of fraud.
 Fraud can be revealed in almost any analysis of the financial statement, but two ways to look for fraud are to utilize a vertical analysis and a horizontal analysis.
-A vertical analysis compares information on financial reports to industry norms.
-A horizontal analysis compares current-year data with previous years’ reports to show abnormalities over time.
+A vertical analysis compares information on financial reports to industry norms; horizontal analysis compares current-year data with previous years’ reports to show abnormalities over time.
 Once unexpected or unusual trends are revealed, the company can investigate further to determine if fraud was at play.